bschambers/typit/README.md

 Some other useful user commands are also provided:

-* <kbd>M-x typit-visit-literature-file</kbd>: visit the current literature file
-  and jump to the current point.
+* <kbd>M-x typit-visit-text-file</kbd>: visit the current text file and jump to the current point.
-* <kbd>M-x typit-set-marker-for-literature-test</kbd>: sets the starting point
+* <kbd>M-x typit-set-text-file-marker</kbd>: sets the starting point for
-  for `typit-literature-test` to the current point in the current file.
+  `typit-from-file` to the current point in the current file.
 * <kbd>M-x typit-replace-special-characters-in-buffer</kbd>: replaces certain
   special characters with easier-to-type alternatives.
-You can use this to help cleanup and prepare text files for use in literature test.
+You can use this to help cleanup and prepare text files for use in from-file test.

 ## Customization and Persistence